 LIFE IS ETERNAL AND LOVE IMMORTAL

-Under the terms of John Stuart Eccles' will, what remained of the Ecclesville estate was entailed in tail male to the first born of his daughters inseniority, this proved to be the Anthony Charles Stuart Delmege, son of Rose Eccles, married (1906), Major Carfrae Hamilton Delmege (1880-1945) of Rathkeale, County Limerick.
+Under the terms of John Stuart Eccles’ will, what remained of the Ecclesville Estate was entailed in tail male to the first male heir descended from his daughters, in order of seniority.
+Although Rose Eccles was not the eldest daughter, her son, Anthony Charles Stuart Delmege, proved to be the first male descendant in that line and thus inherited under the entail.
+Rose had married Major Carfrae Hamilton Delmege (1880–1945) of Rathkeale, County Limerick, in 1906.

-The following information (and photograph) about the Delmege family, can be found at The Cricklade Museum, which was established by the Cricklade Historical Society.
+The following information (and photograph) about the Delmege family can be found at the Cricklade Museum, established by the Cricklade Historical Society:

-'The Delmege's purchased Cricklade Manor, Wilts (below), c.1920, which they extended about the same time, Rose died on the 8 May 1929.
+*"The Delmeges purchased Cricklade Manor, Wiltshire, c.1920, which they extended about the same time.
+Rose died on 8 May 1929.

-Tragically the honeymoon was cut short, when the groom died from an infection caused by the
+Tragically, the honeymoon was cut short when the groom died from an infection caused by the prick of a thorn."*

 Sheelagh Edith delmege.